WITS-MD/join-our-team/README.md

 most **maintainable** code that meets the requirements identified above.
 Your submitted code can contain as many additional methods as necessary to achieve this goal (e.g. you are not limited to a single function).
 The order of the attributes in the returned object is irrelevant.

+The ideal candidate should be able to complete this assignment in under 20 minutes.

+Email your completed, functioning code back to us.

+### Good luck!